devops-42/katacoda-docker-playground/1/step1.md

 Along other images the `busybox` image should be displayed.

 An image name consists of several parts:
-- image name: here busybox
+- image name: here `busybox`
-- tag: specifies a special version, defaults ton'latest'
+- tag: specifies a special version, defaults to `latest`